is it really a show or just some fun songs in a class setting?

 We start out with theater games and getting to know each other.
 Then we learn some vocal technique and the music for the show.
-We cast it (usually on Day 2 for camp; after 3 classes for a one semester class; and after 6 weeks for our year-round classes).
+We cast it (usually on Day 2 or 3 for camp; after 3 classes for a one semester class; and after 6 weeks for our year-round classes).
 We practice the music some more now with our soloists.
 We dance.
 We block (put the scene on the stage and tell the actors where to go) and then we throw it all together with sets and costumes.
 The show comes up fast - even for the year-round programs.

 do you offer a refund if my child doesn't like it?

 Please understand we can offer no refunds after our shows are cast (that is, no refunds once camp starts; starting usually around the 3rd week in a semester program; and the 6th week in our year-round program).
 If you decide to remove your child from class before casting has taken place, you will get a refund minus the classes in which your child has participated plus a $50 administration fee.
 Though very rare, we do reserve the right to remove any child from class if he or she is a danger to other classmates or interferes in the enjoyment or learning process of our cast as a whole.
 In which case, you will be issued a refund minus the classes taken and a $50 administration fee.
 See specific class refund terms on our registration page.

 i just learned about your program and you've already started - can i join? do you offer a pro-rated price?

 Once summer camp has begun, we do not take any new students.
 We move very quickly with the production of a show, but you can join right up to the first day if there is space!

 Once our after school classes have started, you may join at a pro-rated price per class missed.
 Once we have cast the show, we usually do not admit more students unless there is still room in the chorus.
 We usually cast after 3 weeks in a one-semester program and 6 weeks in a full-year program.